tahsinAmin/Auto-Search/README.md

 - [x] Able to Fetch data from local json file in ReactJS
 - [x] Able to show json data in page
 - [ ] Use of Frmaer Motipon to bounce weather icons
-- [ ] Search Fligth btton needs to be moveable once clicked
+- [ ] Search Fligth button needs to be moveable once clicked
 - [ ] Must replace bus icon wqith plane icon

+## Tiny tasks

+- [ ] Remove countreyName variable if not needed

 ## Npm pakages needed